By

 For women entrepreneurs to build successful businesses, they also need the opportunity to apply their new talents and skills.
 One of the primary obstacles to doing so is limited access to finance; because women are less likely to have legal title to assets like land or a history of formal crop sales, they face particular challenges in receiving loans to fund investments in their businesses.

-Finally, Project Awalé is working with the leadership of the cooperative to identify opportunities to support other income-generating activities carried out by member households.
+Finally, Project Awalé worked with the leadership of the cooperative to identify opportunities to support other income-generating activities carried out by member households.

 Assetou Bitie, a participant of Project Awale